Monetra/mstdlib/README.md

 found in some common libc implementations.
 This ensures consistency across multiple platforms.

-To aid with reducing coding errors a number of attribute warning as set (as supported by the compiler in use).
+To aid with reducing coding errors a number of attribute warnings are set (as supported by the compiler in use).
 These provide additional hints to the compiler and cause additional warnings to be generated.
 For example, checking if NULL is passed as a parameter when NULL is not a valid input (mstdlib will